-Administrative productivity can be improved by using the Data Protection for SAP automation options.
+You can improve administrative productivity by using the Data Protection for SAP automation options.

 Selectable management classes

 Specify different IBM Spectrum Protect management classes for backup data and archive data.
 Configure Data Protection for SAP to back up directly to a tape storage pool and to archive log files to a disk storage pool.